 Percent Searched but Not Arrested

 Another report released from the U.S. Department of Justice noted that during the same year 9% of the Black men who were stopped and not arrested had been searched compared to 3% of White men.
-Hispanics where the only group searched without arrest more than African Americans.
+Hispanics were the only group searched without being arrested more than African Americans.